Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 Tips for the Interview Process

-The next step after identifying promising candidates is to interview them.
+The next step after identifying promising candidates is to interview them and learn about their expertise, experience, and philosophy.
 But what should you be asking?
 Here are a few tips to help you find the right fit:

 • Experience and Industry Fit: Ask about their previous roles and successes.
 For example, “Can you share a case where you helped a company similar to ours overcome a marketing challenge?”
 This question gives you insight into their experience and helps you gauge if they’ve worked with companies like yours.